npisanti/ofxPDSP/doxygen/Modules.md

 - pdsp::BitNoise : digital noise generator with lots of shaping control and stereo outputs

 ## Filters
-- pdsp::VAFilter : stereo/mono resonant 4 pole ladder filter with switchable 12db/24db LP, BP and HP outputs and pitched cutoff control
+- pdsp::VAFilter : resonant 4 pole ladder filter with switchable 12db/24db LP, BP and HP outputs and pitched cutoff control
+- pdsp::SVFilter : resonant 2 pole state variable filter with switchable LP, BP, HP and Notch outputs and pitched cutoff control
 - pdsp::CombFilter : Comb Filter with frequency control in pitch, feedback and damping control (this is basically a tuned delay)
+- pdsp::PhaserFilter : 4pole Phaser with frequency control in pitch, feedback and frequency spread control

 ## Delays
 - pdsp::Delay : delay with feedback damping